 Details of the original ΣAM house are sketchy at best, but the 2nd fraternity house was at 614 Stewart Avenue, near the cemetery. ΣAM ran into trouble in the early 1940’s because of WWII.
 Many brothers left school to serve in the war.
 Dwindling numbers and finances forced the fraternity to move to a smaller white house on Highland Avenue.
 Beta was unable to maintain its house and lost it between 1944-45.
 As the fraternity had no physical house for a few years, survival became questionable.
 The fraternity bought 210 Thurston Avenue in 1947-48.
 It was a larger house, and despite its humble appearance, it was homelike and accommodating.
 Things began to look up again.

-The fall ’49 pledge class exhibited a new generation of fratres.
+The fall ’49 New Member class exhibited a new generation of fratres.
 It had among its members the chapter’s first two Cornell Daily Sun editors, the Vice President of the IFC, and a number of athletes.
-Pledge classes like that one turned Beta around.
-Later in the 1950's, the house at 210 Thurston Avenue had two great cooks, Ben Wilson and Doug Small.
+New Member classes like that one turned Beta around.
+The house at 210 Thurston Avenue had two great cooks, Ben Wilson and Doug Small.
 The chapter meals were jacket and tie and women were invited to Sunday lunch.
 The house grew even larger in the 1950’s, with around 80 brothers, approximately 30-36 of whom lived in the fraternity house.
 The adjacent lot (now the former AEPi house), which had two houses on it, was bought with expansion in mind.

 In the 1960’s, with $200,000 in bank loans and $100,000 in Alumni support, donations, and personal loans, Beta began its expansion.
 After the new building was designed, the neighboring houses were demolished and construction began.
 210 Thurston Avenue was supposed to be destroyed as well, but that never happened.
 The fraternity was doing very well in the 1960’s.
 Beta reached its peak with 110-130 brothers, a high house GPA, and involvement in many extracurricular organizations of merit, including student government.
 Amongst the most familiar of memories was the annual “Spawn on the Lawn” party held each year on Sammy property.
 Despite its large numbers, ΣAM remained a tight brotherhood, yet another of its strengths.